Corrector Yui: Correctors

 Corrector Software No. 5, The Repairer.
-She has the ability to heal damage, including Element Suit damage, and when she lends her power to Yui, Yui can perform a barrier in the Water Element Suit that can knock back attacks.
-She has a sweet, rather naive (to the point of perky), and polite personality.
-While she is not prone to fighting, her fighting style includes applying non-lethal force as much as possible (like using a "tickler machine" and bug spray), and also using a vast array of traps and gadgets (she is notoriously known among the other Correctors for this, she even dubbed herself the "Trap Princess").
-All her antics and naivety especially disturbs Freeze (whom Rescue seems interested in).
-In the 2nd season, she fights using bandages from her halo, anti-Beagles spray, and can also detect virus sources by using a radar on her halo.
+She has the ability to heal damage, including Element Suit damage, and her power in the Water Element Suit grants Yui the ability to summon a barrier that can repel attacks.
+She has a sweet, naive and energetic, and polite personality.
+She is not prone to fighting, and her fighting style involves using non-lethal force and utilizing a vast array of traps and gadgets, leading to her calling herself the "Trap Princess".
+Her antics and naivety disturb Freeze, whom Rescue seems interested in.
+In the second season, she fights using bandages from her halo and anti-Beagle spray, and can detect virus sources using a radar on her halo.